ValeriaeWasTaken/Material-UI-Reborn/README.md

 - [ ] Viper bar has some artifacts when using minimal bars.

 ---
-### v9 | 7.1 compat
+### v9 | 7.3 compat
-- Job Icon overhaul delayed to v10 due to bugs
+- Fixed Text color button in chat bubble settings
-- Currency
+- Chat text input
-    - Fixed missing Icons
+    - Fixed the input box being invisible
-- Party Members
-    - Fixed drag and drop UI elements
-- Glamour Dresser
-    - Fixed multiple buttons related to outfits
-- Custom deliveries
+    - Added setting to choose between the Original translucent look or a new Solid one intended to be used with the new transparency options
+    - Use the Original - Translucent option with your Chat Prompt Transparency set to 0 for a pre 7.3 look
-    - Bonuses are now visible
+- Class/Job Colors can now be customized!